Transfer Settings Dialog is used to configure:

 The Preserve read-only checkbox makes WinSCP to set “read-only” attribute to downloaded files that do not have user-write permission set.
 The option is not available if the server does not support UNIX-style permissions.

 The Preserve timestamp checkbox makes WinSCP preserve the last modification timestamp of the transferred file.
 Note that there are several factors that can affect timestamp recalculation between local and remote filesystem.
+Check the suboption Including directories to preserve the last modification timestamp of the transferred directories too (This option is supported with SFTP protocol only.)

 In the File mask you can specify file mask to select/deselect files (or file types) and directories for the transfer.
 The option also selects files for synchronization and Keep remote directory up to date function.